Bulgaria in the Eurovision Song Contest 2018

-Bulgaria participated in the Eurovision Song Contest 2018 with the song "Bones" written by Borislav Milanov, Joacim Bo Persson, Trey Campbell and Dag Lundberg.
-The song was performed by the group Equinox.
-The Bulgarian broadcaster Bulgarian National Television (BNT) organised the internal selection process BG Song 2018 in order to select the Bulgarian entry for the 2018 contest in Lisbon, Portugal.
+Bulgaria was represented at the Eurovision Song Contest 2018 with the song "Bones", written by Borislav Milanov, Joacim Bo Persson, Trey Campbell, and Dag Lundberg, and performed by the group Equinox.
+The Bulgarian participating broadcaster, Bulgarian National Television (BNT), organised the internal selection process BG Song 2018 in order to select its entry for the contest.
 On 12 March 2018, BNT announced that Equinox had been selected to compete with "Bones", which was presented to the public on the same day.

 Bulgaria was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 8 May 2018.
 Performing during the show in position 19, "Bones" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 12 May.
 It was later revealed that Bulgaria placed seventh out of the 19 participating countries in the semi-final with 177 points.
 In the final, Bulgaria performed in position 18 and placed fourteenth out of the 26 participating countries, scoring 166 points.